IGNF/tactileo-quest/README.md

 I inspired myself of the PhoneGap-Legends game published by Andrew Trice (https://github.com/triceam/PhoneGap-Legends).

-### ATTRIBUTION:
+### ATTRIBUTION

-The following assets were used in the creation of this sample app :
+The following assets were used in the creation of this sample app:

 - Images and animations
 	- Logo Tactileo - (c) Tacileo 2014 - http://projet.tactileo.net/